leaderboardsgg/leaderboard-backend/README.md

 cd LeaderboardBackend.Test
 dotnet test
 ```

+Tests may error [due to failure of the Docker container to be found](https://github.com/testcontainers/testcontainers-dotnet/issues/921).
+To fix, set `TESTCONTAINERS_DOCKER_SOCKET_OVERRIDE=/var/run/docker.sock`.

 To debug with breakpoints, first call `export VSTEST_DEBUG=1` before running a test.
 Doing this allows you to attach a debug process to hit breakpoints with.